-TRACKING Performance
+Tracking Performance

 Pierce Transit has many Key Performance Indicators (KPIs) that are tracked on a regular basis.
 In an effort to improve transparency, staff created a public reporting dashboard of various measures and metrics that update from month to month.
-The graphic above illustrates 2020 level statistics for "Service Delivery."
-However other categories include Ridership & Economic Efficiencies, Public Funding Stewardship, Maintenance, Safety & Security, and Transit impacts.
-These, along with other reports accessible to staff help track performance and reliability of routes identified as low-income or minority compared to the Public Transportation Benefit Area (i.e., Pierce Transit service area) average.
+The graphic above illustrates 2021 level statistics for "Service Delivery", additional categories include Ridership & Economic Efficiencies, Public Funding Stewardship, Maintenance, Safety & Security, and Transit impacts.

+These, along with other reports accessible to staff help track performance and reliability of routes identified as lowincome or minority compared to the Public Transportation Benefit Area (i.e., Pierce Transit service area) average.